omoponfhir/omoponfhir-omopv5-dstu2-mapping/STU3_to_DSTU2.md

 		```

 In MedicationRequest, in DSTU2, it was all called MedicationOrder instead.
+	Subject doesn't exist as a type, instead we have Patient

 In the Encoutner Class, the "reference" field is slightly changed
 	`.setReferenceElement becomes .setReference`